Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 ## Sole User of Mechanica Fallus

-Whirring, hammering, and a whole manner of arcane
+Whirring, hammering, and a whole manner of arcane noises escape from the 4th Tower, inside is the workshop of Cygar Pexthia, the 3rd crown princess.